omacox/HTML_Class_Homework/README.md

 ### Notes

+### Media files where too large you'll have to change those mp3 and mp4 references

 1. Note for Homework 9
 The github does not have the media files they are too be LOL just grab something but the site is on